norwytch/pitwaller/README.md

   max-softmax baseline   : 0.508    (chance)
 ```

 Max-softmax confidence barely moves across domains (70.8% in-domain → 70.5% shifted), so it cannot tell anything changed; the kNN-distance score catches it.
-Accuracy itself only dips 74% → 72% here — the point is that the OOD signal fires on the *input* shift, not that accuracy has to collapse first.
+Accuracy itself only dips 74% → 72% here; the point is that the OOD signal fires on the input shift, not that accuracy has to collapse first.

-**Near-OOD — confidence tiers track accuracy.** On 20 Newsgroups with held-out categories, accuracy falls monotonically down the tiers, emergent from real data rather than assigned:
+**Near-OOD: confidence tiers track accuracy.** On 20 Newsgroups with held-out categories, accuracy falls monotonically down the tiers, measured on real data rather than assigned:

 ```
 Accuracy by confidence tier:  HIGH 94%  >  MED 92%  >  LOW 75%